JoeMcCa/lapsimv2/README.md

 # lapsimv2
  Steady state laptime and competition simulator code for fsae in matlab

  Core functions for the lapsim are saved in /lapsim functions/ folder.
-Example wrappers are in the form of runner_xxxx.m files.
+Example wrappers are in the form of runner_xxxx.m files, which define vehicle parameters/track map before calling the functions which calculate times & points.

  Many of the files in the root folder are example data outputs and can be ignored.

  ## Quick Start Tips

 Change the loaded track file as required.
-Modify parameters below to change vehicle settings.
+Modify parameters to change vehicle settings.

 to do sweeps of data:
 1. Use "var" & "var2" as indexes of the changing vehicle settings